Find out the procedures you'll need to follow to zero rate VAT for the supply of a sailaway boat.

 3.8 If you get evidence of export after you’ve accounted for VAT

-If you later get evidence that the boat was exported from the UK or EU within the permitted time limits, you can zero rate the supply and refund any deposit and adjust your VAT account for the period in which you got the evidence.
+If you later get evidence that the boat was exported from the UK within the permitted time limits, you can zero rate the supply and refund any deposit and adjust your VAT account for the period in which you got the evidence.
 You should treat the transaction as a credit in your VAT records.
 See Notice 700 the VAT Guide.

 3.9 Using the scheme for supplies destined for the Channel Islands

-The Channel Islands are outside the UK and EU VAT area and so qualify as a final destination for boats supplied VAT-free for export.
+The Channel Islands are outside the UK VAT area and so qualify as a final destination for boats supplied VAT-free for export.

-UK and EU residents who register VAT-free boats in the Channel Islands cannot claim VAT-free temporary importation of such boats into the UK or an EU member state.
+UK residents who register VAT-free boats in the Channel Islands cannot claim VAT-free temporary importation of such boats into the UK.
 VAT is payable on these importations.

 But subject to their meeting the conditions for temporary importation, private persons resident in the Channel Islands may be entitled to import their own boats for their own personal use for up to 18 months, without payment of import VAT.